-The recipient of a United States Artists Fellowship, Professor Steinberg has also been awarded the Pushcart Prize and a National Magazine Award.
+The recipient of a Guggenheim Fellowship and a United States Artists Fellowship, Professor Steinberg has also been awarded the Pushcart Prize and a National Magazine Award.
 Her stories have appeared in McSweeney's, Conjunctions, The Gettysburg Review, American Short Fiction, Boulevard, Quarterly West, Denver Quarterly, The Massachusetts Review, and other journals and magazines.

 She has held residencies at The MacDowell Colony, the Vermont Studio Center, the Wurlitzer Foundation, Civitella Ranieri Center, the James Merrill House, Ledig House, Yaddo, and NYU.

 Professor Steinberg earned a BFA in painting from the Maryland Institute College of Art and an MFA in English from The University of Massachusetts, Amherst.

 - The MacDowell Colony Residency